MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 ### SOAP disadvantages

 1. **No provision for passing data by reference.** This can cause synchronization issues if multiple copies of the same object are passed simultaneously.
 2. **Speed.** The data structure of SOAp is based on CML.
 CML is largely human-readable, which makes it fairly easy to understand a SOAP message.
 However, that also makes the messages relatively large compared to the Common Object Request Broker Architecture (CORBA) and its remote procedure call (RPC) protocol that will accommodate binary data.
 Meaning CORBA and RPC are faster.
+Low throughput
 3. **Not as flexible as other methods.** Although SOAP is flexible, newer methods, such as RESTful architecture, use XML, JSON, YAML or any parser needed, which makes them more flexible than SOAP.

 ## REST